stjude-biohackathon/MethylMiner/README.md

     * **Note**

         - _DMR_WF_ workflow can be run multiple times on the same QC output with different window size and quantile cut-off parameters.
+        - Use the same runName and outdir parameters as for _QC_WF_
         - Pipeline will generate separate output directories prefixing the related parameters

 - **QUANTILE_WF**